4L Trophy

 • Get involved in local projects (volunteering, donations, partnerships),

-• Continue to prioritize eco-responsible behavior in your daily life.
+• Continue to favor eco-responsible behavior in your daily life.
 Traveling sustainably in the desert during the 4L Trophy means accepting that a great adventure also involves great responsibilities.
-By adopting simple but concrete gestures, before, during and after the raid, each participant, sponsor and organizer contributes to preserving the beauty of the deserts and limiting the impact on these unique ecosystems.
+By adopting simple but concrete actions, before, during and after the raid, each participant, sponsor and organizer contributes to preserving the beauty of the deserts and limiting the impact on these unique ecosystems.

 Limited spots